 Final recommendation – The detailed breakdown of the recommendation was understood by the majority of testers.
 Although, testers felt the need to interact with the graph.

 With quite positive results from user testing, the overall flow was seemed to be very effective.
 Most negative feedback stemmed from easy to fix experience oversights such as adding a progress tracker in the flow.
-Unfortunately the project, although well received, was shelved indefinitely by Scotia due to priorities at the time.
+The concept ended up being used as a north star for Scotiabank investment products in the future.